Home / Coffee Knowledge / How do I set the grinder to a specialty espresso?

 How do I set the grinder to a specialty espresso?

-Traditional espresso: darker roast, limited aroma
+Traditional Espresso: darker roast, limited aromatics

-• consist of higher quality, often more complex green coffees
+• consist of higher-quality, often more complex green coffees

-• avoid intense roasted notes
+• do without intense roast notes

 Also interesting: what exactly is specialty coffee?